21st Century Strategy: More women is good for business

-The answer to this question lies in business strategy, and both international organizations and governments have a clear role to play.
-Research clearly demonstrates that national GDPs notice measurable improvements when more women participate in the economy and workforce.
-As Rania Al-Mashat, Minister of International Cooperation and Minister of Tourism (2018-2020) Egypt, suggested, it is therefore essential to reframe the conversation: to “shift it from a gender issue to an economic issue.”
+The answer to this question lies in business strategy, and international organisations and governments alike have a clear role to play.
+Research clearly demonstrates that national GDPs experience measurable improvements when more women participate in the economy and workforce.
+As suggested by Rania Al-Mashat, Egyptian Minister of International Cooperation and Minister of Tourism (2018-2020), “It has therefore become essential to reframe the conversation and shift it from a gender issue to an economic issue.”

-Additionally, companies should speak up about equality between women and men in the workplace as the companies themselves benefit from having a more equitable and diverse workforce.
-For Ann Cairns, Executive Vice-Chair & President of Mastercard, it is crucial to enable a culture of inclusion.
-This includes providing maternal and paternal leave, encouraging risk-taking, and “having gender-neutral job specifications and blind interviews.”
+Additionally, companies need to speak out on equality between women and men in the workplace, as they themselves benefit from having a more equitable and diverse workforce.
+For Ann Cairns, Executive Vice-Chair and President of Mastercard, “It is crucial to enable a culture of inclusion.
+This includes providing both maternal and paternal leave, encouraging risk-taking, and having gender-neutral job specifications and blind interviews.”

-While “on the surface” policies are important, as Ann Cairns and Juliane Hilf explained, society must also tackle “below the surface” policies according to Amy Weaver, President, Legal and Corporate Affairs, Salesforce.
-Therefore, to encourage diversity, workplaces and businesses must ask the question “What are the different ways of succeeding and being a leader?”
-Women’s voices then need to be amplified in high-level positions as does the acknowledgement of their unique form(s) of leadership.
-Thus, Amy Weaver insists the world of business “look(s) at the results rather than how you get to that result.”
+While “on the surface” policies are indeed important, as both Ann Cairns and Juliane Hilf noted, society must also tackle “below the surface” policies, according to Amy Weaver, President of Legal and Corporate Affairs at Salesforce.
+Therefore, to encourage diversity, workplaces and businesses must ask the question: “What are the different ways of succeeding and being a leader?”
+The voices of women in high-level positions need to be amplified, along with acknowledgment of their unique form(s) of leadership.”
+Amy Weaver emphasised that the world of business looks at “the results, rather than how you get to that result.

-Maris Lauri, Member of the Parliament & Deputy Chair of the Finance Committee, WPL Ambassador, Minister of Finance (2014–2015), Minister of Education and Research (2016) Estonia, outlined an important strategy for equality: there could be a positive shift within the workplace if the current power of technology and remote working is harnessed to ensure equal access and opportunity.
-Encouraging women, and girls, to work with technology is an impactful strategy to increase equality, according to Mauris Lauri.
+Mauris Lauri, Member of the Parliament, Deputy Chair of the Finance Committee, WPL Ambassador, and Estonian Minister of Finance (2014–2015) and Minister of Education and Research (2016), outlined an important strategy for equality: “positive shifts can be made within the workplace if the power of technology and remote working is harnessed to ensure equal access and opportunity.”
+Encouraging women (and girls) to work with technology represents an impactful strategy for increasing equality, according to Mauris Lauri.

-To wrap up the discussion, Silvana Koch-Mehrin and Amy Weaver reminded the audience that women are often, as opposed to their male counterparts, questioned on proven abilities and skills.
-To create a better, more equal (and profitable) future, it is critical to eradicate biases and negative perceptions of women as leaders.
+To wrap up the discussion, Silvana Koch-Mehrin and Amy Weaver reminded the audience that women are often questioned on their proven abilities and skills (unlike their male counterparts).
+To create a better, more equal and more profitable future, it is critical that biases and negative perceptions of women as leaders be eradicated.